pablop16n/web-docs-scorer/README.md

 ![alt text](example/korean_adapted.png)

-Using another example, the median of both Russian and Spanish for bad characters is the same (0.8), so no adjustments are needed.
+Using another example, the median of both Russian and Spanish for singular characters is the same (0.8), so no adjustments are needed.
 However, for punctuation, the median is different: 3.2 for Russian and 2.4 in Spanish.
 In this case, adjustments are indeed needed.
 The main script uses, again, a cross-multiplication to solve this and set more appropiate values for Russian.
 If we consider the _punctuation_score_ table (see table below), in Spanish a ratio between **0.9** and **2.5** is mandatory to get a perfect document (_punctuation_score_ = 1).
 With the cross-multiplication conversion, we can fit a better benchmark for non penalized documents:

 `(3.2 * 0.9) / 2.4 = 1.2`